Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Experiments for Demonstrating the Advantages of Censored Quantile Regression

+which we use as a loss function and minimise as described for the previous models.

-Let us now compare Tobit parametric modeling to non-parametric CQRNN, using the same synthetic baseline datasets as above.
-For both modeling methods, we use an NN with a single linear neuron, which we fit similarly to \Cref{sec:dcqr-exp-nocens}.
-When fitting Tobit, we fix $\sigma = 1$ and use the NLL of \eqref{eq:tobitlik} as the loss function, whereas when fitting CQR for $\theta = 0.05, 0.95$, we use the NLL of \eqref{eq:ourlik} as the loss function.
+Let us now compare Tobit parametric modeling to non-parametric CQNN, using the same synthetic baseline datasets as above.
+For both modeling methods, we use an NN with a single linear neuron, which we fit similarly to \secref{sec:dcqr-exp-nocens}.
+When fitting the Tobit model, we fix $\sigma = 1$ and use the NLL of \eqref{eq:tobit_fit} as the loss function, whereas when fitting CQR for $\theta = 0.05, 0.95$, we use the NLL of \eqref{eq:ourlik} or \eqref{eq:multiourlik} as the loss function.
+The quantiles from the Tobit model will then correspond to quantiles in the Gaussian distribution $\mathcal{N}\left( \vec{x}_i\T \vecbeta \,, \sigma^2 \right)$

-Finally, we evaluate the performance via two common measures of Quantile Regression:
+Finally, we evaluate the performance via the Tilted Loss~\eqref{eq:tl} as well as two common measures of Quantile Regression, Interval Coverage Percentage (ICP) and Mean Interval Length (MIL):

-ICP should be close to $0.95 - 0.05 = 0.9$, while MIL should converge to the latent MIL.
+where $\hat{q}_{i,\theta}$ is the predicted $\theta$ quantile for observation $i$ and $\theta \leq \theta'$, so $\theta'$ is a higher quantile than $\theta$.
+For both measures, we define the prediction interval as the interval between the $0.05$'th-quantile and the $0.95$'th-quantile.
+The ICP should be close to $0.95 - 0.05 = 0.9$, while MIL should be as small as possible.
 Among models with same ICP, we thus prefer the one that yields the lowest MIL.

-\Vref{tab:qrvstobit} summarizes the performance of Tobit and CQR.
-As expected, Tobit performs best on the synthetic dataset with Standard Gaussian noise, which most closely matches its modeling assumptions.
-When evaluated on all test observations, Tobit outperforms QR by obtaining ICP closer to the desired $0.9$, for each synthetic dataset.
-However, when evaluated on just the non-censored test observations (approx. $30\%$ of each dataset), where the true values are reliably known, QR outperforms Tobit while also maintaining ICP close to $0.9$.
-The results thus suggest that CQRNN tends to yield flatter distributions (higher MIL) that better approximate the latent distribution of non-censored observations.
+\tabref{tab:qrvstobit} summarizes the performance of Tobit vs. the QR models, i.e., CQNN and Multi-CQN.
+As expected, Tobit performs overall best on the synthetic dataset with Standard Gaussian noise, which most closely matches its modeling assumptions.
+When evaluated on all test observations, Tobit outperforms QR by obtaining an ICP closer to the desired $0.9$ for each synthetic dataset.
+However, when evaluated on just the non-censored test observations (approx. $30\%$ of each dataset), where the actual values are reliably known, QR outperforms Tobit while maintaining ICP close to $0.9$.
+A particular limitation of the Tobit model is the relatively high MIL (which is constant in Tobit with fixed variance) compared to the CQNN models.
+The results thus suggest that Multi-CQNN tends to yield flatter distributions (higher MIL) that better approximate the latent distribution of non-censored observations.